Pfizer–BioNTech COVID-19 vaccine: Society and culture

 About 649 million doses of the Pfizer–BioNTech COVID-19 vaccine, including about 55 million doses in children and adolescents (below 18 years of age) were administered in the EU/EEA from authorization to 26 June 2022.

 Brand names

-BNT162b2 was the code name during development and testing, tozinameran is the recommended international nonproprietary name (INN), and Comirnaty is the brand name.
+BNT162b2 was the code name during development and testing, tozinameran is the international nonproprietary name (INN), and Comirnaty is the brand name.
 According to BioNTech, the name Comirnaty "represents a combination of the terms COVID-19, mRNA, community, and immunity".